jeffyguo/simple-transcribe/README.md

 1. The sample rate was entered incorrectly.
 2. Your audio file wasn't set to public.
 3. You didn't enable data logging.
+4. You didn't mix down your stereo audio to mono.

 ## Notes